jackpal/jackpal.github.io/_posts/2017-09-03-The_Modern_Family_Guide_to_Technology_to_take_on_a_European_Vacation.md

 ---
 date: 2017-09-03 05:13
 image: IMG_4574.JPG
 tags: Trip report, Home computing, iPhone, Android, Europe, Travel
+title: The Modern Family's Guide to Technology to take on a European Vacation
 ---

-# The Modern Family's Guide to Technology to take on a European Vacation

 This summer I took my Seattle-based family of five for a three-week trip to Europe.
 We had been promising the trip to our kids since they were little, and